-Lexx, an alien raised by the ADC (Alien Dice Corporation) is a player in a game known as Alien Dice.
+Lexx, an alien raised by the Alien Dice Corporation (ADC), is a player in a game known as Alien Dice.
 Players are either the bored rich or unwanteds raised by the ADC.
-Players raised by the ADC, Indentured Players, are also bonded to dice themselves.
+Players raised by the ADC, known as Indentured Players, are bonded to dice.
 These players are essentially owned by the ADC, and their only real chance at freedom is to play three rounds of Alien Dice.
 However they can be challenged by other players, and will belong to them if they lose in combat.
 Thus far, no die has escaped the clutches of the ADC.

-To play the game players must throw their dice on a planet, where they will bond with the local non-sapient fauna, altering their genetic code in the process to make them "roll" to a new form when they reach a certain point in training.
+To play the game, players must throw their dice on a planet.
+They will bond with the local non-sapient fauna, altering their genetic code in the process, to make them "roll" to a new form when they reach a certain point in training.
 Some also gain the ability to talk and greater intelligence.
-Players are popularly televised by the ADC.
+Games are popularly televised by the ADC.

-The story begins when Lexx, a Rishan on his third round of Alien Dice throws his die on Earth, since the planet is a fringe world away from the normal game channels, in hopes of completing the game with a minimum of fuss.
-However, his plans go awry from the start as his secondary dice, Stealth, bonds to the kitten of a nineteen-year-old human girl named Chel.
-Chel has no intentions of just giving her kitten to this strange alien, so in an effort to convince her that it's too much trouble, Lexx asks Chel to accompany him for awhile in hopes of scaring her off.
+The story begins when Lexx, a Rishan on his third round of Alien Dice, throws his die on Earth, hoping to complete the game with a minimum of fuss, as the planet is a fringe world away from the normal game channels.
+However, his plans go awry from the start—his secondary dice, Stealth, bonds to the kitten of a nineteen-year-old human girl named Chel.
+Chel has no intentions of just giving her kitten to this strange alien, so, in an effort to convince her that it's too much trouble, Lexx asks Chel to accompany him for a while, in hopes of scaring her off.

-- Aliens Speaking English - Apparently English is just a dialect of Galactic Standard, even though none of the alien written languages use the same alphabet.
-Scotch Taped /Fridge Brillianced away by the dumping of tens of thousands of human-like Rishan on Earth in the past.
+- Aliens Speaking English: Apparently English is just a dialect of Galactic Standard, even though none of the alien written languages use the same alphabet.
+Hand Waved /Fridge Brillianced away by the dumping of tens of thousands of human-like Rishan on Earth in the past.

 - Attack!
 Attack!
 Attack! / Awesomeness by Analysis: Lexx sometimes falls into the former style when desperate, but normally displays the latter.